 - 2 tablespoons brown sugar

 - Rinse the sweet potatoes and place into the bottom of a 6-7 quart crockpot.
 Add 1/4 cup water(*See note below) and cook on high for 3.5-5 hours or on low for 6-8 hours, until the sweet potatoes have softened to preference.

 - Once the sweet potatoes have softened, mix the butter, cinnamon, brown sugar and salt with a hand mixer until well combined and smooth.
-Add confectioners sugar and mix until the brown sugar butter has a little more volume.
-Serve the sweet potatoes plain with the brown sugar and cinnamon butter, or complete step below.
+Add confectioner's sugar and mix until the brown sugar and cinnamon butter has a little more volume.
+Serve the sweet potatoes plain with the brown sugar and cinnamon butter, or complete the step below.

 Most recipes don’t recommend extra water in the crockpot other than the moisture left behind from rinsing the sweet potatoes.
 I personally found clean up to be easier if I added a splash of water.
 Feel free to try out the method of your choice!